-The Himalayan region is the most seismically active in the world.
+The Himalayan region is the most seismically active region in the world.
 Nepal will continue to suffer earthquakes, and must prepare for this inevitability.
 With your support, KarmaFlights can continue to build resilience into communities, helping avoid great loss of life and suffering in the future.

 One School, One Library Project

 Our mission was to provide 29 libraries for school and community use in the earthquake-impacted region of Gorkha.
 Twenty of these libraries are located in the villages of Saurapani and Swara.
 One is located in the epicenter village of Mandre.
 One is located in Laprak, probably the hardest-hit community of all.
 These libraries are connected with one high-school, four secondary schools, one lower secondary school and sixteen primary schools.
 Completion of all libraries occurred at the end of 2017.